Skip to content

 • Click Authorize APIs and then Exchange authorization code for tokens

-• Copy the Access token
+• Copy the access_token

 Alternatively, here are the guidelines to manually create the databases from the official DARPA TC files.